rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 podman images
 ```

 While this is convenient, it can create a lot of confusion.
-What in that `latest` container?
+What is in that `latest` container?
 Which updates did we provide?
 Have you seen the `latest` tag in any of the `bootc status` output so far?

 Using tags for identifying image contents